 The best person to speak to in the first instance is always the person who marked it.
 For exams, you can assume that that was the course convenor.
 For first- and second-year essays it will normally have been your TA.
 If you have more general concerns – e.g. you would like to improve your marks in general – your academic advisor would be your best bet.

 … possible postgraduate study in philosophy?

-Talk to your academic adviser, or the Postgraduate Admissions Team (firstname.lastname@example.org) if you’re interested in the MA Philosophy, or contact the Admissions Tutor: email@example.com.
+Talk to your academic adviser, or the Postgraduate Admissions Team (firstname.lastname@example.org) if you’re interested in the MA Philosophy, or contact the MA director: email@example.com.

 … an administrative query?